Terms and Conditions

-The purchase of any Software shall be governed in accordance with: (i) the license terms accompanying the Software file at the time it is downloaded or installed; or (ii) if no license terms accompany the Software file, a separate Software License Agreement that has been executed by Seller and Buyer and that is in effect for the product(s) at the time of the purchase.
+The purchase of any Software shall be governed in accordance with: (a) the license terms accompanying the Software file at the time it is downloaded or installed; or (b) if no license terms accompany the Software file, a separate Software License Agreement that has been executed by Seller and Buyer and that is in effect for the product(s) at the time of the purchase.

-The Parties intend for these express standard terms and conditions contained in this Master Agreement (including any Schedules and Exhibits thereto) and in any Purchase Order that are consistent with these standard terms and conditions to exclusively govern and control each of the Parties’ respective rights and obligations regarding the manufacture, purchase and sale of Equipment and Service.
+The parties intend for these express standard Terms and Conditions contained in this Agreement (including any Schedules and Exhibits thereto) and in any Purchase Order that are consistent with these standard Terms and Conditions to exclusively govern and control each of the parties’ respective rights and obligations regarding the manufacture, purchase and sale of Equipment and Service.
 Notwithstanding the foregoing, if any terms and conditions contained in a Purchase Order conflict with any terms and conditions contained in this Agreement, the applicable standard term or condition herein will prevail and such contrary or different terms will have no force or effect.
 Except for such contrary terms, the terms and conditions of all Purchase Orders are incorporated by reference into this Agreement for all applicable purposes hereunder.
-Without limitation of anything contained in this Section 33, any additional, contrary or different terms contained in any Confirmation or any of Seller’s invoices or other communications, and any other attempt to modify, supersede, supplement or otherwise alter this Agreement, are deemed rejected by Buyer and will not modify this Agreement or be binding on the Parties unless such terms have been fully approved in a signed writing by authorized Representatives of both Parties.
+Without limitation of anything contained in this Section 33, any additional, contrary or different terms contained in any confirmation or any of Seller’s invoices or other communications, and any other attempt to modify, supersede, supplement or otherwise alter this Agreement, are deemed rejected by Buyer and will not modify this Agreement or be binding on the parties unless such terms have been fully approved in a signed writing by authorized representatives of both parties.

 The Agreement contains the entire agreement and all representations between the parties relating to the subject matter hereof, and supersede all prior or contemporaneous understandings, agreements, negotiations, representations and warranties, and communications, both written and oral.
-Notwithstanding anything herein to the contrary, if a written contract signed by both parties is in existence covering the sale of the Goods covered hereby, the terms and conditions of said contract shall prevail to the extent they are inconsistent with these Terms.
+Notwithstanding anything herein to the contrary, if a written contract signed by both parties is in existence covering the sale of the Equipment, Services or Software licensed covered hereby, the terms and conditions of said contract shall prevail to the extent they are inconsistent with these Terms and Conditions.